apache/arrow/docs/source/developers/guide/architectural_overview.rst

 * If libarrow source package is bundled with R package using ``make sync-cpp`` command then it will be included in the ``r/tools/cpp`` folder.

+* The ``r/man`` directory includes generated R documentation and the files included shouldn't be updated directly but in the corresponding `.R` file.